Works based on Thunderbirds: US re-edits

-Beginning in February 1994, the Fox aired Thunderbirds (styled as Thunderbirds USA or Thunderbirds Are Go!) on its Fox Kids programming block.
+Beginning in February 1994, Fox aired Thunderbirds (styled as Thunderbirds USA or Thunderbirds Are Go!) on its Fox Kids programming block.
 ITC cut 13 episodes down to half of their original length and added new opening titles, synthesised music, and dialogue provided by American actors.
 The update was designed to capitalise on the success of Mighty Morphin Power Rangers and other popular children's programmes of the 1990s, besides acquainting American audiences with the premise of Thunderbirds before the release of the live-action film (then expected to appear in 1995).
 The series was not renewed for a second season and, to date, has never been broadcast in the UK.

 In December 1994, the series reappeared as Turbocharged Thunderbirds on both Amazin'!
 Adventures and UPN.
 Devised as a comedy, this re-edit kept most of the earlier alterations, although some of the episodes were renamed.
 It also added live-action scenes featuring a pair of Californian teenagers from the year 2096 – Tripp (Travis Wester) and Roxette (Johna Stewart-Bowden), nicknamed the "Hack Masters" – who are pulled into a parallel universe called "Thunder-World".
 There, they ally themselves with "simulated lifeforms" of International Rescue (the puppet characters) against the evil Atrocimator and his "head-honcho" the Hood (voiced by Tim Curry and Malachi Throne respectively), serving Jeff Tracy (voiced by Efrem Zimbalist, Jr.) from the orbital listening platform Hackmaster Command (Thunderbird 5).

 A single season of 13 episodes was broadcast in the US; as with its precursor, Turbocharged Thunderbirds has never been shown in the UK.
 Cull describes the series as a "grotesque hybrid show", while Archer and Hearn call it "risible".
 After viewing sample footage, Anderson considered Turbocharged Thunderbirds to be "the most diabolical thing I had ever seen in my life ... absolutely appalling".
 He held the acting and dialogue and "gaudily painted set" of Hackmaster Command in particularly low regard and threatened legal action against the producers to force the removal of his name from the credits.